-Imagine wearing the same dress, day in and day out, for 1 year.
+Imagine wearing the same dress, day in and day out, for one year.

 Pretty hard to imagine, right?

 Not if you are Seattle mom Alex Martin.
 Martin wore the same brown dress, a dress that she made herself, everyday from July 7, 2005 to July 7, 2006 and chronicled it in her blog/journal called The Little Brown Dress.

 She paired her homemade brown dress with cardigans and stockings, for both practical and stylish reasons.
 And, for the most part, no one noticed that she was wearing the same dress everyday.

 Martin states on her blog/journal: